jenkinsci/ghprb-plugin/README.md

 ### Updates

+#### -> 1.20.1
+* Null Pointer fix for trigger.
+* Added clarity to error message when access is forbidden.

+#### -> 1.20
+* PullRequestMerger now notifies the taskListener of failures.
+* AutoCloseFailedPullRequest has been extracted from the published URL check.

+#### -> 1.19
+* More work for disabled builds.
+* Unified tabs to spaces.
+* Updates to the tests, and added some tests.

+#### -> 1.18
+* Add support for folder projects.
+* Correcting issue with default credentials.
+* Correcting issue with ghRepository being null when it shouldn't be.
+* Ignoring case when matching repo to url.
+* Changing the wording for pull requests that are mergeable.
+* Change requestForTesting phrase to a textArea.
+* Check if project is disabled, if it is then don't do anything.

 #### -> 1.14
 * A comment file can be created during the build and added to any comment made to the pull request.  podarok#33